felipefcampelo/number-to-text/README.md

 		pip install -r requirements.txt

-- Before we can run our API, we will need to run the migrations, not to have blockers coming from Django Framework

-		python manage.py migrate

 - Let's start a server to use the API (that will create a SQLite database and will show a message about migrations.
 Ignore both)

 		python manage.py runserver